-You're fast asleep after a long day at work when suddenly alarms start blaring, the clock reads 3:08 a.m., and a dispatcher's voice dictating details of yet another 9-1-1 call.
-You jump out of bed and in less than a minute you're geared up in your turnout, boots, and run to join your team and report to the incident.
+Imagine you're fast asleep after a long day at work when suddenly alarms start blaring, the clock reads 3:08 a.m., a dispatcher's voice dictating details of yet another 9-1-1 call.
+Jumping out of bed and in less than one minute, you're geared up in your turnout, boots, and run to join the team and report to the newest incident.

-After the grueling hours attending to the emergency, you return back to the station exhausted.
-It is now 5:30 a.m. and while your shift ends at 8, you know you will be reporting to several more calls before clocking out.
+After the grueling hours attending the emergency, you return to the station exhausted.
+It is now 5:30 a.m., and while your shift ends at 8, you know you will be reporting to several more calls before clocking out.
 You go to the kitchen to make yourself a cup of coffee and realize the machine is broken.
-Unfortunately, this is a small glimpse into what its like at any given Los Angeles Fire Department (LAFD) fire station.
+Unfortunately, this is a small glimpse into what it's like at any Los Angeles Fire Department (LAFD) fire station.

-The Adopt-A-Fire-Station (AAFS) Program was created to improve the working and living conditions for firefighters and paramedics for all 106 LAFD fire stations.
+The Adopt-A-Fire-Station (AAFS) Program improved firefighters' and paramedics' working and living conditions for all 106 LAFD fire stations.

-Working in 24-hour shifts, stations are not only a workplace but also members’ second home.
-Everyday household items like washers, dryers, ice machines, coffee makers, kitchen faucets, refrigerators, etc. are used around the clock.
-When one of these items breaks due to the heavy usage, a replacement is not covered by the city’s budget.
+Working in 24-hour shifts, stations are a workplace and members' second home.
+Everyday household items like washers, dryers, ice machines, coffee makers, kitchen faucets, refrigerators, etc., are used around the clock.
+When one of these items breaks due to heavy usage, a replacement is not covered by the city's budget.

 Other Ways to Donate